Security24/03/2026· 2 min read

 • ISPs are being monitored for unusual financial flows

-Solution: VPN encrypts your banking connection.
+Solution: A VPN encrypts your banking connection.
 Even on public WiFi, your bank login is protected.

 2. Privacy from Government Surveillance

-Risk: Australian government is monitoring VPN usage and online activity during the crisis.
+Risk: Increased monitoring of online activity during the crisis.

-• Australia's mandatory data retention laws require ISPs to store all your browsing history
+• Australia's mandatory data retention laws require ISPs to store your browsing history

 • During geopolitical crises, government agencies increase surveillance

-• Your ISP can see every website you visit (unless encrypted)
+• Your ISP can see every website you visit unless you encrypt your traffic

-Solution: VPN masks your IP address and encrypts your traffic.
-ISP sees only that you're using a VPN, not what sites you visit.
+Solution: A VPN masks your IP address and encrypts your traffic.
+Your ISP sees only that you're connected to a VPN.

 Risk: Fake alerts and scams spreading via SMS, email, and social media.

-• Phishing emails claiming to be from Australian Government about the crisis
+• Phishing emails claiming to be from the Australian Government about the crisis

 • Fake "Emergency Alert" texts with malicious links